-Staff should send their lamination requests to Darcie Cooper in the Activities Center.
+Staff should send their lamination requests to Holly Brown.
 Due to the high cost of laminating material, please use this service very judiciously.
-Laminating is only done when the number of requests has collected to a size which justifies heating up the machine.
+Laminating is only done when the number of requests has collected to a size, which justifies heating up the machine.
+There is a bin in the teacher's work room to place items to be laminated.